kubernetes/enhancements/keps/sig-api-machinery/3903-unknown-version-interoperability-proxy/README.md

 question.
 -->

+This feature depends on the `StorageVersion` feature, that generates objects with a `storageVersion.status.serverStorageVersions[*].apiServerID` field which is used to find the destination apiserver's network location.

 ###### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?

 <!--
 Pick one more of these and delete the rest.
 -->

-- [ ] Metrics
+- [X] Metrics
-  - Metric name:
+  - Metric name: `kubernetes_uvip_count`
-  - [Optional] Aggregation method:
-  - Components exposing the metric:
+  - Components exposing the metric: kube-apiserver
-- [ ] Other (treat as last resort)
-  - Details:

 ###### Are there any missing metrics that would be useful to have to improve observability of this feature?